 Our physical therapists are able to help patients:

 - Decrease the frequency, intensity, or duration of their vertigo or dizziness

 - Increase functional independence

-- Decrease related symptoms such as headaches, nausea, light-headedness, etc.
+- Decrease side effects like headaches, nausea, light-headedness, etc.

-- Develop compensatory strategies for coping with dizziness, disequilibrium and anxiety
+- Develop compensatory strategies to cope with dizziness, disequilibrium, and anxiety

 Many vestibular patients are reassured by the techniques and treatments prescribed by their physical therapists.
 It can be comforting to know that these disorienting symptoms are able to be treated quickly by therapists, in a painless and noninvasive manner.

 Techniques like Epley's maneuver are specific, strategic movements of the head and upper body that can be used to prevent dizziness.
 Often used in BPPV patients, vertigo and dizziness can sometimes be corrected in 2-3 therapy sessions when performed successfully.

 Supervised movement of the head and eyes can improve a patient's tolerance to motion.
 Gaze stabilization exercises can help people maintain optimal vision while their head is moving.

 Functional Training and Balance Exercises